carter-yagemann/barnum-learner/README.md

 # Installation

+This project is compatible with Python 2 and 3 on most Linux systems (e.g. Debian).

 First, install a backend engine for Keras (e.g., Tensorflow).
 See the Keras documentation for more details.
 Then install the requirements:

     pip install -r requirements.txt

-Note that while the core code is compatible with Python 2 and 3, the tool `bloom.py` relies on `pybloom`, which is only available in Python 2.
-Similarly, newer versions of `matplotlib` only support the latest Python 3 version.
-In short, you may have to tweak `requirements.txt` to get everything to install correctly.

-This code also requires a modified version of the program `ptxed`, which can be found in the `ptxed` directory of this repo.
+This project also requires a modified version of `ptxed`, which can be found in the `ptxed` directory of this repo.
 First, you'll need `libxed-dev`.
 You can download it from your package manager or compile it from the [repo](https://github.com/intelxed/xed).
 After that, build `ptxed`: